Categories: Myths vs. Facts

 Looking Ahead

-Next time you hear someone say “carbs make you fat,” you’ll know better.
-Carbs can absolutely be part of a healthy lifestyle—if you choose wisely and eat them in moderation.
+Next time you hear someone say “carbs cause weight gain,” you’ll know better.
+Carbs can absolutely be part of a healthy lifestyle — when you choose the right ones and eat them in moderation.

 So yes, go ahead and enjoy that slice of whole-grain toast or that sweet, juicy apple.
 Your body (and your brain!) will thank you.

 Still curious about nutrition myths?
-Stay tuned—we’re busting more diet fables soon.
+Stay tuned — we’re busting more diet and health fables soon.

 Hemant